Thayer Lindsley Family-Centered Program for Deaf and Hard of Hearing Infants and Toddlers

 The Thayer Lindsley Program provides a number of services:

 - The Parent-Infant Group provides educational and emotional support for families who have recently learned that their infant has a hearing loss.
 Parents are taught developmentally appropriate ways to encourage their child’s speech and language growth.

 - The Toddler Group is a treatment program for children aged 18–36 months, and facilitates the development of their communication skills.
 This experience teaches parents creative ways to encourage their child’s communication growth and supports them in choosing the best communication approach for their family.

-Special events are offered throughout the year as part of the Thayer Lindsley Program.
-Past events have included siblings and extended family members participating in a therapy session, and a panel discussion of adults who had attended the Thayer Lindsley Program as children.
+Special events are offered throughout the year as part of the Thayer Lindsley Program, such as Family Day for extended family members to participate in a therapy session, panel discussions for parents, and community outings.

 Contact: Robbins_Center@emerson.edu 617-824-8323